Skip to content

 Day in the Life

-Evaluation Lead: Morning starts with overnight metrics — pass rates, score distributions, and workflow-level regressions in agent output.
-You flag a pattern: coverage metrics met the bar, but a class of edge cases never appears in eval data; you tighten scenarios and thresholds with the AI Architect.
-Before lunch you block a merge where eval green-lighted structurally valid code that violates architectural rules for that service — agent correctness is not yet product-ready.
+Evaluation Lead: Overnight metrics show pass rates holding, but you notice something.
+A class of edge cases never appears in eval data at all.
+Coverage looks fine because nobody's testing for the thing that hasn't happened yet.
+You tighten scenarios and thresholds with the AI Architect.
+Later, you block a merge where eval green-lighted structurally valid code that violates architectural rules for that service.
+Agent correctness alone doesn't make something product-ready.

-QA Engineer: Afternoon you walk a new feature built largely by agents against acceptance criteria and accessibility checks.
-Functional tests pass; you still catch a flow that obeys the design system but feels wrong — order of steps, unclear error states, keyboard traps.
-You file crisp, user-centered issues and update assertions so the next cycle catches the class of failure.
+QA Engineer: A new feature built mostly by agents passes all functional tests.
+You walk it anyway.
+The flow obeys the design system but feels wrong — step order, unclear error states, keyboard traps.
+Tests don't catch "feels wrong."
+You do.
+You file crisp, user-centered issues and update assertions so the next cycle catches the class of failure, not just the instance.

-Both: You end the day aligned on coverage — where eval stopped and product QA picked up, what slipped through both, and how today's incidents refine tomorrow's criteria.
-The theme is constant: quality is now two disciplines, each deep enough to stand alone, interlocked enough to protect the whole system.
+Both: You sync on coverage.
+Where did eval stop and product QA pick up?
+What slipped through both?
+How do today's findings change tomorrow's criteria?
+Two disciplines, each deep enough to stand alone, wired together to protect the whole system.

 Connection to HELM